4rtamis/obsidian-brumes/README.md

 To install Brumes:

-1. Download `theme.css` and move it into the folder `.obsidian/themes/` located in your vault folder.
+1. Create a new `Brumes` folder inside `/PATH/TO/YOUR/VAULT/.obsidian/themes/`.
-2. Rename this CSS file to `Brumes.css`.
+2. Download `theme.css` and `manifest.json` from the [latest release](https://github.com/4rtamis/obsidian-brumes/releases) and place them inside the new `Brumes` folder.
 3. In Obsidian, go to `Settings -> Appearance -> Themes`, and select `Brumes`.

 > [!NOTE]